 An earthquake is a natural phenomenon which occurs when tensions in the crust abruptly break their balance in unstable areas.
 When those tensions grow higher than the rocks’ ability to resist them, fractures and slippages take place.
 At the same time, elastic waves are generated in the rupture point.
 They are both transverse and longitudinal waves with respect to the direction of propagation, which occurs through the whole planet.

 The former propagate as alternating compressions and dilatations.
 As transverse waves propagate, vibrations occur on perpendicular planes to the direction of propagation.
-Longitudinal waves are faster and reach the measuring instruments earlier, being recorded as P waves (pressure waves, “a” in the above picture).
+Longitudinal waves are faster and reach the measuring instruments earlier, being recorded as P waves (pressure waves, “a” in the picture below).

 The energy released by an earthquake (Newton x meter) is today expressed as seismic moment M0, obtained by multiplying the fractured area times the average displacement along the fault times the rigidity of the involved rocks (the shear modulus representing the stress/strain ratio at the fault).
 It is generated by computer calculations on the seismographs and it is a measure of the energy released by earthquakes according to the moment magnitude scale (MMS).